DiegoRodriguez2018/market-place-rails-project/README.md

 ### Design Documentation

 #### Design process
 Our design process started by gathering inspiration.
 Camouflage from a design perspective can be tricky to work with sometimes, as it can present many colours and tones that may not always work too well together in terms of designing a polished UI.
-We began by looking at how others used camouflage, and how they incorperated it in their designs.
+We began by looking at how others used camouflage, and how they incorporated it in their designs.
 Primarily we saw it being used as an accent or pop feature, but also used in greyscale, as it can take the sometimes problematic colour work out of the equation.
 We then looked at other websites we found appealing.
 Looking at features the reflected in our app.
 Such as;
 * E-commerce sites for examples on whats standard.
 * Product page displays - various options